 To be considered for admissions, you are required to submit materials to both the University Admissions Office and to the Department of Urban and Regional Planning.
 Please pay close attention to the procedures and deadlines for all required materials.

 For specific information, application instructions, and requirements please refer to the Masters Admissions page:

 Deadline for University application: January 15

-The University’s online application form (http://www.cpp.edu/~admissions/),application fees, and two copies of official transcripts from all institutions of higher education that you have attended must be sent from the originating institution directly to the Cal Poly Admissions Office (the Department is not permitted to forward transcripts to the Admissions Office.)
+The University’s online application form (http://www.cpp.edu/~admissions/),application fees, and a copy of official transcripts from all institutions of higher education that you have attended must be sent from the originating institution directly to the Cal Poly Admissions Office (the Department is not permitted to forward transcripts to the Admissions Office.)

 Materials submitted to the Department

 The following material must be submitted to the Department: